What is enhanced recovery after surgery?

 The surgical team will closely watch your fluid levels during the surgery to keep you well hydrated.

 You will drink water and eat healthy foods as soon as you can after surgery.
-Try to sit up in a chair while you eat.
+Your care team will urge you to sit up in a chair while you eat.

 The doctor or nurse will encourage you to get up and walk as soon as you can.
 The more you can move, or at least sit up in a chair, the better.